-The new curriculum has been designed to take the best practice from the previous structure along with the introduction of the integrated learning framework.
-This, when combined with the new laboratories, will provide enhanced student experience.
+The curriculum has been designed to take the best practice from the previous structure along with an increase of technical content to better suit the different pathways our graduates take after graduation.
+This, with an increased laboratory coverage, will provide enhanced student experience.

-Employer interaction and feedback: The Department of Engineering Design & Mathematics works with a number of industrial partners through two consortia and a newly formed industrial liaison panel.
+Employer interaction and feedback: The Department works with a number of industrial partners through two consortia and an industrial liaison panel.
 Feedback from employers during visits to placement students has also has also helped inform this revised programme.
 The programme provides part-time options which ensure an ongoing interaction with regional employers.
 This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if he/she takes full advantage of the learning opportunities that are provided.
 More detailed information on the learning outcomes, content and teaching, learning and assessment methods of individual modules can be found in module specifications, available on the University's website.